ANTIQUITY TO BYZANTIUM CRUISE 2018

 The M/S Galileo’s 26 outside guest cabins are located on the Lower and the Upper Deck all with large windows or portholes.
 Elegantly decorated, they have either twin or queen sized beds and bathrooms with showers en suite.
 All cabins are fully air-conditioned and offer storage space and radio music controls.

-*USD prices for USA and CANADA passport holders on request.
+*USD prices for USA and CANADA passport holders.
 Euro prices for rest of the world.

 1/ Cruise fares are per person and week and include